Complaint Management for Staff

 6. Confidentiality and Victimisation

-6.1 The parties to a grievance are required, at all stages of this policy and procedure, to maintain confidentiality in relation to the concern or complaint.
+6.1 The parties to a complaint are required, at all stages of this policy and procedure, to maintain confidentiality in relation to the concern or complaint.
 The parties must not disclose, by any form of communication, either the fact or the substance of the allegations or issues to anyone other than an advocate, staff representative (as defined under the ACU Staff Enterprise Agreement 2013-2017 (or its successor) or a qualified counsellor.

-6.2 A person must not victimise or otherwise subject another person to detrimental action as a consequence of that person raising, providing information about, or otherwise being involved in the resolution of a grievance under these procedures.
+6.2 A person must not victimise or otherwise subject another person to detrimental action as a consequence of that person raising, providing information about, or otherwise being involved in the resolution of a complaint under these procedures.

 6.3 Any breach of either the confidentiality or non-victimisation requirements will be treated seriously by the University, and may result in disciplinary action.
 Any such breach will be referred for investigation and handling in accordance with the relevant misconduct procedure.